 - Helps form the arch in the foot when the infants push their toes onto the blanket or floor.
 The plantar reflex that is present in the feet from birth to about 5-6 months of age helps babies to push forward along the floor on their tummies.
-Watch our free video on how and why to help baby’s foot development here.
+Access our video on how and why to help baby’s foot development here.

 The development of the strength in the muscles of the shoulder, neck, arms and legs and the primitive reflex responses help babies to start moving.
 They will often swivel around on their tummies before they begin commando crawling forward.

 - While ‘commando’ or tummy crawling, infants learn to coordinate their bodies and limbs in preparation for creeping on hands and knees.